Parcel Scam Checker

 Courier claim vs sender mismatch

-Real logistics companies usually send from verified domains and consistent sender identities, not random addresses.
+Real logistics companies usually send from verified domains and consistent shortcodes, not random international phone numbers.

 Lookalike delivery URLs